critical-path/py-tlds/README.md

 py-tlds requires Python 3.x as well as the pip, click, requests, pylint, pytest, pytest-cov, and responses packages.

-## Installing py-tlds with test cases or testing dependencies
+## Installing py-tlds with test cases and testing dependencies

 1. Clone or download this repository.